-Every fall, the flu virus starts circulating… and so do a slew of myths, rumors, and half-truths about this nasty illness and the vaccine designed to prevent it.
+Every fall, the flu virus starts circulating…and so do a slew of myths, rumors, and half-truths about this nasty illness and the vaccine designed to prevent it.
 They spread from person to person, just like influenza itself.
-All the misinformation gives loads of people easy reasons not to get the flu shot.
+All the misinformation gives loads of people easy reasons not to get the flu vaccine.

 We asked an infectious disease specialist and a primary care provider about seven of the most popular myths about the flu shot.
 Here’s what they had to say.